 Information We Collect

-We collect information in three ways: if and when you provide information to us, automatically through operating our Services, and from outside sources.
+We collect this information from three sources: if and when you provide information to us, automatically through operating our Services, and from outside sources.
 Let’s go over the information that we collect.

 Information You Provide to Us

-- Basic Account Information: We ask for basic information from you in order to set up your account.
-For example, we require individuals who sign up for a WordPress.com account to provide an email address along with a username or name, depending on the service – and that’s it.
-You may provide us with more information – like your address and other information you want to share – but we don’t require that information to create a WordPress.com account.
+- Basic account information: We ask for basic information from you in order to set up your account.
+For example, we require individuals who sign up for a WordPress.com account to provide an email address and password, along with a username or name — and that’s it.
+You may provide us with more information — like your address and other information you want to share — but we don’t require that information to create a WordPress.com account.

-- Happy Tools Information: If you are a Happy Tools user, you will provide us with information to make use of the Service’s features.
-For example, you might enter timezone and location information, company information, and contact information.
+- Happy Tools information: If you are a Happy Tools user, you will provide us with information to set up your Happy Tools account and make use of the Service’s features.
+For example, you might enter timezone and location information, company and team information, and contact information.

-- Credentials: Depending on the Services you use, you may provide us with credentials for your website (like SSH, FTP, and SFTP username and password).
-For example, Jetpack and VaultPress users may provide us with these credentials in order to use our one-click restore feature if there is a problem with their site, or to allow us to troubleshoot problems on their site more quickly.
+- Credentials: Depending on the Services you use, you may provide us with credentials for your self-hosted website (like SSH, FTP, and SFTP username and password).
+Jetpack and VaultPress users may provide us with these credentials in order to use our one-click restore feature if there is a problem with their site, or to allow us to troubleshoot problems more quickly.

-- Communications with Us (Hi There!): You may also provide us information when you respond to surveys, communicate with our Happiness Engineers about a support question, post a question about your site in our public forums, or sign up for a newsletter like the one we send through Longreads.
+- Communications with us (hi there!): You may also provide us with information when you respond to surveys, communicate with our Happiness Engineers about a support question, post a question in our public forums, or sign up for a newsletter like the one we send through Longreads.
 When you communicate with us via form, email, phone, WordPress.com comment, or otherwise, we store a copy of our communications (including any call recordings as permitted by applicable law).